karthiknara/ContextCraft/README.md

 # ContextCraft

-ContextCraft is an open-source Python toolkit under development, designed to streamline the process of converting multi-modal relational datasets into prompt-completion pairs for training language models.
+ContextCraft is an open-source Python toolkit under development, designed to streamline the process of converting multi-modal relational datasets into prompt-completion pairs for fine-tuning language models.

 ## Status